ZhaohuiWang-github/BigData-Bakery_Transaction/README.md

 # Analysis of Transaction Data for a Bakery
 Demo of [PySpark](http://spark.apache.org/docs/2.4.0/api/python/pyspark.html) and [Jupyter Notebook](http://jupyter.org/) with the [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/):

-+ On Linux (Ubuntu 20.04) systems, deploye a Docker stack to a single-node Docker Swarm,
++ Deployed a Docker stack to a single-node Docker Swarm on Linux (Ubuntu 20.04) system.
 + Utilized PySpark ETL to load the bakery dataset, performing Exploratory Data Analysis with Spark SQL, graphing the data using BokehJS, and saving data to Apache Parquet file format.
 + sd